rusty-electron/rusty-electron.github.io/blog/_posts/2022-08-04-setting-up-cloud-folder-sync-with-rclone.md

 As mentioned before, you can use cron jobs for periodic sync.

-> **Note:** you should not use `rsync` and `osync.sh` for the same folder. `osync.sh` create some hidden files for its working so if you use `rsync` on the same directory.
-It will sync these hidden files to the destination as well and cause problems.
+> **Note:** you should not use `rsync` and `osync.sh` for the same folder. `osync.sh` creates some hidden files for its working so if you use `rsync` on the same directory.
+It will sync these hidden files to the destination as well and cause problems when you run `osync.sh` the next time.

 ### example script